erajasekar/erajasekar.github.io/_posts/2018-04-18-how-will-you-handle-null-references-if-you-are-designing-a-new-language.md

 We normally skip null checks based on our assumptions in control flow of code.
 But when we are wrong, the code crashes with Null Pointer Exception.
 Java 8 introduced Optionals to deal with Nullable objects.
 But it has some flaws

-## Why Java Optionals is not a greatway to handle nulls?
+## Why Java Optionals is not a great way to handle nulls?

 <br>
 [Read on Medium](https://hackernoon.com/how-will-you-handle-null-references-if-you-are-designing-a-new-language-b1e4056456fc)